flurrux/insta-loader/README.md

 ## previous breakage

-On March 25th 2023, i've noticed that download-buttons were missing on single-post pages. this should be resolved by the latest release (1.3.12).
+On April 27th 2023, i've noticed that download-buttons were missing on single-post pages again. this should be resolved by the latest release (1.3.13).

 ## current limitations are: